CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

                     (tree-map proc (cdr tree))))))
 ```

+> Notice how this `tree-map` is almost valid for use against normal lists

 ### 2.2.3 Sequences as Conditional Interfaces

 Conventional Interfaces are used in order to design data in a way to solve a
 particular problem without regards to underlying implementations.
 This allows
 for internal representation to change and as long as behavior does not change
-this allows for user to continue using the data with no worry.
+this allows for user to continue using the interface with no worry.

 For example given the two programs.